rpsampat/rpsampat/README.md

 - 👋 Hi, I’m Rishikesh
 - 👀 I’m interested in combining experiments with modelling for Fluid mechanics and Combustion applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing a PhD on turbulent combustion at TU Delft Faculty of Aerospace Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Chemical Reactor Network modelling for reacting flow experiments.
 - 📫 How to reach me : rishikeshsampat993@gmail.com

 <!---